-“It’s just a sniffle, I’m fine to train today…" This is the sentence that heralds most time off from training through sickness.
+“It’s just a sniffle, I can still train…" This is the sentence that heralds most time off from training through sickness.
 Should you train when sick, or should you rest?
 This guide has you covered

 Training in winter is epic.
-Whether you do it for the crisp, clean air or the flow of endorphins that come from hitting the hills in the wind and rain like a Rocky training montage, getting out in winter is hugely rewarding.
-But of course, it’s also the time of year we’re most susceptible to getting sick and training when we're sick can be a reallly bad idea.
+Whether you do it for the crisp, clean air or the flow of endorphins that come from hitting the hills in the wind and rain like a Rocky training montage it's hugely rewarding.
+But it’s also the time of year we’re most susceptible to getting sick and training when we're sick can be a reallly bad idea.

 Knowing when to lay off is the key, but this is a very difficult line to tread.
 Sometimes though, it’s absolutely the smart decision.